Tourist Tips for Edinburgh: How Not to Annoy the Locals

 One of the worst faux pas you can commit in Scotland is to believe you are in England.
 Scotland is not part of England, but a separate nation that joined with England in a Union in 1707 to form Great Britain.

 In 2014 there was a referendum on whether Scotland should become an independent country.
 The result was close, but Scotland voted to stay in the United Kingdom.
 Regardless no Scot is happy about their country being mistaken as part of England.

-The video above provides a handy guide on the difference between the UK, Great Britain and England.
+The video below provides a handy guide on the difference between the UK, Great Britain and England.